-The enterprise geodatabase (or geodatabases at 10.6) included when you create a stand-alone ArcGIS Server site using ArcGIS Server Cloud Builder on Amazon Web Services or Esri CloudFormation templates do not require any configuration before you can access them.
-However, you can perform some administration tasks, such as creating another geodatabase, creating roles or groups, or moving data between instances, if your workflow requires it.
+The enterprise geodatabase included when you create a stand-alone ArcGIS Server site using one of the ArcGIS Enterprise on Amazon Web Services deployment tools do not require configuration before you can access them.
+However, you can perform some administration tasks—such as creating another geodatabase, creating roles or groups, or moving data between instances—if your workflow requires it.
 Listed here are some of these optional advanced administration tasks, tools used to perform them, and links to documentation with further instructions.

-The ArcGIS Server sites created with Cloud Builder or CloudFormation templates come with default roles to administer geodatabases in PostgreSQL, Microsoft SQL Server, and Amazon Relational Database Service (RDS) and load spatial data to them.
-(See Geodatabases on Amazon Web Services for a list of these default roles.)
-You may require additional roles to manage your spatial data.
+The ArcGIS Server sites created with ArcGIS Enterprise Cloud Builder for Amazon Web Services and sample Amazon Web Services CloudFormation templates from Esri come with default roles to administer geodatabases in Amazon Relational Database Service (RDS) instances and load spatial data to them.
+You may require additional login roles to manage your spatial data.
 For example, you may want to add a login that has read-only privileges in the database, require a login with a name other than the default name provided with the Esri Amazon Machine Image (AMI), or want additional data owner logins in the database.

 Create additional geodatabases

 If you include an enterprise geodatabase with the ArcGIS Server site you create with ArcGIS Enterprise Cloud Builder for Amazon Web Services, the deployment can include a geodatabase named egdb.
 To create additional geodatabases—for example, if you want a geodatabase with a different name or you require additional geodatabases for different services or applications to access—you can use the Enable Enterprise Geodatabase tool.
 Follow instructions for an Amazon Relational Database Service for PostgreSQL or SQL Server to create a geodatabase on AWS.